marco-amorim/people-manager/README.md

 - Open the `backend` folder in your favorite IDE and execute the project
 - The application will run on `localhost:8080` by default

+### Swagger API Docs

+- To check out the API docs navigate to `http://localhost:8080/swagger-ui.html`

 ### Tests

 - To run all tests follow the instructions below